WCramRTC/GA_Classes/README.md

 1. Create a global `List<Item> inventory`.
 2. Copy and paste the included `PreloadInventory()` method.
 3. In your `MainWindow()` method call the `PreloadInventory()` method.
-4. Assign your inventory list the the `lbInventory.ItemsSource`.
+4. Assign your inventory list the `lbInventory.ItemsSource`.
 5. In your `lbInventory_SelectionChange` event, have the information about the item appear in the `rtbItemDescription` appear.

 ![Display Full Inventory](Steps/Images/DisplayFullInventory.gif)